-to as needs to assess the Town's current and future GIS needs.
-DPW leadership should lead the GIS needs assessment; however, staff input from different divisions and other Town departments should be solicited, specifically the Town engineer and related capital design and development Conti infras auton Task 2: Continue current efforts related to collecting infrastructure and asset information.
-Continue to build upon DPW's current efforts related to the collection, analysis, and use of infrastructure and asset information housed in GIS systems and databases.
-Continue work to automate the collection of data and information (e.g., utilizing TUAM software and work order system data and information) and its input into GIS systems and databases.
+Ø Task 1: Establish a working group of key DPW and other applicable Town department staff to assess the Town's current and future GIS needs.
+DPW leadership should lead the GIS needs assessment; however, staff input from different divisions and other Town departments should be solicited, specifically the Town engineer and related capital design and development staff.
+Task 2: Continue current efforts related to collecting infrastructure and asse Continue to build upon DPW's current efforts related to the collection, analysis, an infrastructure and asset information housed in GIS systems and databases.
+Contin automate the collection of data and information (e.g., utilizing TUAM software and system data and information) and its input into GIS systems and databases.
+Continue current efforts related to collecting infrastructure and asset information. to build upon DPW's current efforts related to the collection, analysis, and use of cture and asset information housed in GIS systems and databases.
+Continue work to the collection of data and information (e.g., utilizing TUAM software and work order lata and information) and its input into GIS systems and databases.
 Anticipated Benefits • The DPW could use a connected GIS environment to support the management, capital planning, construction, maintenance, and replacement of Town assets and infrastructure. • The DPW could track-in greater detail-labor, equipment, and material costs in the GIS environment to inform decision-making for resource allocation, inform budget development, and support resource requests. • The DPW may realize an increased ability to track data and information related to the complete life cycle of assets to proactively manage risk and accurately forecast capital asset replacement timelines and costs. • The DPW could also use a connected GIS environment to streamline the procurement, storage, and distribution of equipment and materials, and accurately track information and costs associated with noncapital DPW and Town assets.
-Risks No Addit ional Action No action may adversely impact the DPW's ability to prioritize capital asset maintenance and replacement or to forecast capital replacement costs with greater accuracy.
+Risks No Addition al Action No action may adversely impact the DPW's ability to prioritize capital asset maintenance and replacement or to forecast capital replacement costs with greater accuracy.
 No action may create inefficiencies related to capital maintenance and replacement prioritization and may not allow sufficient opportunity for resident and stakeholder input, causing tension between the DPW and the public.
 No action may limit DPW/SWSB staff's ability to access real-time asset information needed to respond to emergencies and plan for capital improvements.
-During Implementation ic D The DPW should continue to support existing GIS data and information collection efforts, identifying additional asset and infrastructure information to be captured and cataloged.
+During Implementation • The DPW should continue to support existing GIS data and information collection efforts, identifying additional asset and infrastructure information to be captured and cataloged.
 The DPW should also continuously share GIS data and information related to Town assets in order to communicate the importance of having such information available.
 Implementation Timeline